Lidar Mapping with Ouster 3D Sensors

 In practice, lidars points do not exactly correspond to each other directly.
 Instead, lidar scans sample points from some underlying physical surface.
 To take this into account, we may use point-to-plane ICP.
 Instead of finding one closest point, we find several, and then fit a plane to those points.
 Then, instead of minimizing distance between a pair of points, we minimize the distance from a point to a plane.

-Other advanced methods exist, such as generalized ICP, methods using surfels, or the normal distributions transform, all three of which involve multivariate Gaussian distributions describing the geometry of a local neighbourhood of points.
+Other advanced methods exist, such as generalized ICP, methods using surfels, or the normal distributions transform, all three of which involve multivariate Gaussian distributions describing the geometry of a local neighborhood of points.

 Incorporating other sensors